beaker23/ungoogled-chromium-arm64-PKGBUILD/README.md

 Build times are quite excessive, expect >= 24 hours if compiling on an aarch64 SBC depending upon the hardware used.

 All releases provided have been compiled using Arch Linux ARM on an Odroid-N2.

+Releases are not provided with any frequency except when I feel like doing so, feel free to modify this work and create your own updates.